-Wage Continuation (Salary Continuation):
+Wage Continuation (Salary Continuance)

-You may purchase Wage Continuation coverage to protect yourself from sustained salary loss due to an illness or non-work related injury that extends beyond your sick time.
-New employees may enroll at the beginning of SDP service; however, you will not be eligible for the program until after you have completed your employment probation, at which time your premium contributions will begin to be deducted from your pay.
-Should you become ill and exhaust all sick leave, at the conclusion of a short waiting period, you will be compensated a daily amount consistent with 75 percent of your salary for up to 6 months (26 weeks), pursuant to SDP approval.
+Wage Continuation is the School District of Philadelphia's (SDP) short-term salary continuance program.
+You may elect coverage to protect yourself from sustained salary loss due to an illness or non-work related injury that extends beyond your sick time.

+Should you become ill and exhaust all accumulated sick leave, at the conclusion of a short waiting period (0-7 days), you will be compensated a daily amount consistent with 75 percent of your salary for up to 26 weeks, pursuant to SDP approval.